kshen3778/seqenv/README.md

     $ cd ~/repos/seqenv/tagger
     $ make

-In the case you get an error such as `/usr/bin/ld: cannot find -lpython` it means you are missing some python development c library header file thingies.
-You can try the following:
+In the case you get an error such as `/usr/bin/ld: cannot find -lpython` it means you are missing some libraries.
+You can try changing the following line in the makefile:

-    $ lorem ipsum
+    LFLAGS = -fpic -shared -lboost_regex -lpython2.7

+You might also need to install the boost libraries. for CentOS and RedHat the following works, otherwise use `apt-get`.

+    $ sudo yum install boost-devel